haxordx/challenges/README.md

 # Haxor DX Bug Bounty

-> Haxor is a community of developers that helps the maintainers of devtools improve their developer experience (DX).
+> Haxor is a community of developers that helps devtools maintainers improve their developer experience (DX).

 ## Welcome